 City of Everett Tax Increment Financing Agreement (Exelon and Generation).
 On April 10, 2017, the City of Everett petitioned the Massachusetts Economic Assistance Coordinating Council (EACC) to revoke the 1999 tax increment financing agreement (TIF Agreement) relating to Mystic 8 & 9 on the grounds that the total investment in Mystic 8 & 9 materially deviates from the investment set forth in the TIF Agreement.
 On October 31, 2017, a three-member panel of the EACC conducted an administrative hearing on the City's petition.
 On November 30, 2017, the hearing panel issued a tentative decision denying the City's petition, finding that there was no material misrepresentation that would justify revocation of the TIF Agreement.
 On December 13, 2017, the tentative decision was adopted by the full EACC.
 On January 12, 2018, the City filed a complaint in Massachusetts Superior Court requesting, among other things, that the court set aside the EACC's decision, grant the City's request to decertify the Project and the TIF Agreement, and award the City damages for alleged underpaid taxes over the period of the TIF Agreement.
-Generation vigorously contested the City's claim before the EACC and will continue to do so in the Massachusett Superior Court proceeding.
-Generation continues to believe that the City's claim lacks merit.
-Accordingly, Generation has not recorded a liability for payment reasonably possible that property taxes assessed in future periods, including those following the expiration of the current TIF Agreement in 2019, could be material to Generation's financial statements.
+Generation vigorously contested the City's claim lacks merit.
+Accordingly, Generation has not recorded a liability for payment resulting from such a revocalion, nor can Generation estimate a reasonably possible range of loss, if any, associated wilh any such revocation.
+Further, it is reasonably possible that property taxes assessed in future periods, including those following the expiration of the current TIF Agreement in 2019, could be material to Generation's financial statements.